dylan-thomas832/dotfiles/INFO.md

 ### Profiles

-I have three profiles currently setup: Linux for Ubuntu desktop, Windows for use with Cmder, and Windows Subsytem for Linux
+I have three profiles currently setup: Linux for Ubuntu desktop, Windows for use with Cmder, and Windows Subsystem for Linux

 ```
 meta/profiles/